andrewdavidmackenzie/pigg/porky/BUILDING.md

 Valid values for the `security` field are: `open`, `wpa`, `wpa2` and `wpa3`

-Create this file with your SSID information in it and then run the makefile `make` target and it will produce a `porky` binary with that SSID as the default SSID.
+Create this file with your SSID information in it and then run the makefile `make` target, and it will produce a `porky` binary with that SSID as the default SSID.
 Run `make uf2` to generate a UF2 file for download.

 ## Running Directly